blinkmobile/server-cli/README.md

 Where command is one of:

-  info, serve, scope, deploy, logs
+  info, serve, scope, deploy, logs, serverless

 Local development: